 NGINX and NGINX Plus cover more of your application stack, at scale, than any other solution.
 The reduced complexity, lower cost, and increased stability you get from being able to use one tool across so much of your application stack, always highly available and high performance, is one of the great values of NGINX and NGINX Plus.

 This doesn’t mean you will necessarily condense the layers of your application physically, but rather that you only have to learn one product to cover all the layers.
 When you use NGINX Plus, you also get support from a single vendor.

-The open source NGINX software has become the go‑to web server for high traffic websites, known for its extremely high performance with minimal use of system resources.
+NGINX Open Source has become the go‑to web server for high traffic websites, known for its extremely high performance with minimal use of system resources.
 NGINX is also used by many content delivery networks (CDNs) due to its high‑performance caching features.
 NGINX is also a very popular tool for local proxying – while acting as a local web server it can also proxy requests to a local application server, such as PHP‑FPM.
 This is a common way to support high‑traffic WordPress sites and takes advantage of NGINX’s great connection handling.